p13tarunkk/p13tarunkk.github.io/_posts/2019-10-22-Design-Psychology.md

 *  **Serial position effect** Individuals best remember the first and last item in the list
 *  **Pareto principle**  Finally roughly 80% of the effects come from 20% of the causes.
 It is widely regarded as universal truth and used for building MVPs or maximizing output

-Did I miss something important ?
+Did I miss something ?
 Please share in the comments section below